tusca99/N-body-simulation/README.md

 # N-Body Simulation Project

 This project is a high-performance, modular N-body simulation framework designed for modern computing physics research and experimentation.
 It supports large-scale astrophysical simulations with GPU acceleration, interactive visualization, flexible initialization, and robust output options.
 It's a codebase for future improvement and extensions.
-Work for the project of Modern Computing for Physics for MSc Physics of Data, UniPD.
+Work and presentation for the project of Modern Computing for Physics for MSc Physics of Data, UniPD.
+You no not need presentation folder to run the project.
+In fact there is a lot of extra material here.

 ---